How to Create Schematic Symbols in Altium Designer

 What Exactly is the Schematic Symbol Generator, and Why Use It?

 The schematic symbol generator tool in Altium Designer® will automatically populate pins on a symbol according to a list of pins that you create.
-This will save you quite a bit of time if you need to place the same component multiple times.
+This will save you quite a lot of time if you need to place the same component multiple times.

 Adding a schematic in Altium Designer

 To start with, you will need to add a new component in the schematic library in your Altium Designer session.
 For demonstration purposes, we will use a simple 74LS04 device as an example.
-Click on the “Add” button within the schematic library and then specify the name of the component, which in this case will be the 74LS04, as you can see in the picture below.
+Click on the “Add” button within the schematic library and then specify the name of the component, which will be the 74LS04, as you can see in the picture below.
 Once the component has been added, go to Tools > Symbol Wizard to open up the symbol generator on the component.

 Adding a new component symbol in Altium Designer